Sialadenitis: Chronic recurrent sialadenitis

-The occurrence of chronic recurrent episodes may be due to underlying Sjogren's syndrome or ductal abnormalities.
+The occurrence of chronic recurrent episodes may be due to underlying Sjögren's syndrome or ductal abnormalities.
 Prodrome of tingling in the gland preceding pain and swelling may be reported in such cases.

 Chronic sclerosing sialadenitis

-Typically presents unilaterally in submandibular gland that cannot be differentiated clinically from a neoplasm, with pain an inconsistent finding.
+Chronic sclerosing sialadenitis typically presents unilaterally in submandibular gland that cannot be differentiated clinically from a neoplasm, with pain an inconsistent finding.

 Obstructive sialadenitis

 Formation of stones in glandular ducts (sialoliths) can result in the development of obstructive sialadenitis.
 There may be a history of abrupt episodic swelling of the parotid or submandibular gland which is usually painful.
-These episodes typically occur around meal times, lasting 2 – 3 hours and gradually subsides.
+These episodes typically occur around meal times, lasting 2–3 hours, and gradually subside.

 Autoimmune sialadenitis

 Characterised by persistent, asymptomatic bilateral swelling of parotid glands, and may represent as a manifestation of more widespread systemic disease.
-Dry eyes and dry mouth are commonly present and may be indicative of concomitant connective tissue disease (e.g. SLE, RA, or scleroderma).
+Dry eyes and dry mouth are commonly present and may be indicative of concomitant connective tissue disease (e.g. systemic lupus erythematosus [SLE], rheumatoid arthritis [RA], or scleroderma).
 Oral candidiasis may also be present.